1. What is LauraLynn@HOME?

 National and international evidence suggests that the majority of parents of children with life-limiting conditions wish to care for their child at home with the appropriate supports.
 This premise underpins the national policy for children’s palliative care.
 LauraLynn@HOME will bring the care and expertise currently available in LauraLynn House into the family home.

-LauraLynn@HOME is a pilot project, which will be offered to children and their families living in two HSE regions: Dublin Mid-Leinster and Dublin North-East.
+LauraLynn@HOME is offered to children and their families living in two HSE regions: Dublin Mid-Leinster and Dublin North-East.
 Working alongside other care providers in the community, LauraLynn@HOME will provide hands-on care in the child’s family home.
 Additionally, families will be offered the support and care at LauraLynn House for planned respite, transitional, crisis and end-of-life care.

 2. When did the programme launch?

 LauraLynn@HOME began in June 2014.